 Home insurance (also called property or home building insurance) is essential if you own or are buying a home.
-This type of insurance can cover you for damage to your house or apartment and legal liability.
-Your lender usually requires you to have it if you have a home loan.
+This insurance can cover you for damage to your house or apartment, as well as legal liability.
+Your lender usually requires you to have home insurance if you have a home loan.

-Most home insurance policies cover the main dwelling, garage and other outbuildings that can be locked up, home improvements at your site, and fixtures or items permanently attached or fixed to your home such as light fixtures and built in wardrobes.
+Most home insurance policies cover the main dwelling, garage and other outbuildings that can be locked up, home improvements on the site and fixtures or items permanently attached or fixed to your home, such as light fixtures and built-in wardrobes.

-Your home insurance policy may also cover other events that cause loss or damage, and may pay for costs such as rebuilding fees and temporary accommodation for home owners.
+Your home insurance policy may also cover other events that cause loss or damage, and may pay for costs such as rebuilding fees and temporary accommodation, if required, for home owners.

-Many different types of home building insurance policies are available to suit a wide range of living circumstances.
-It’s important to think about your specific risks – for instance, you may live in a flood or cyclone-prone area, or near fire-prone bushland – and find a policy that covers the risks you wish to insure.
+There are many different types of home building insurance policies available to suit a range of living circumstances.
+It’s important to think about your specific risks – for instance, if you live in a flood or cyclone-prone area, or near fire-prone bushland – and find a policy that covers the risks you want to insure.
 Most policies cover storms, cyclones and bushfires, but not all insurers offer flood insurance.

-Underinsurance can mean you end up paying the gap between your insurance payout and the costs of replacing or repairing your building, plus other costs – such as rental accommodation – while your insurance claim is assessed and finalised and rebuilding is underway.
+Being underinsured can mean you end up paying the gap between your insurance payout and the costs of replacing or repairing your building, as well as other costs – such as rental accommodation – you may incur while your insurance claim is assessed and finalised and rebuilding is underway.

-Rebuilding your home after it has been destroyed or badly damaged can be a financial nightmare and a logistical headache.
-You will have to pay for labour and materials.
+Rebuilding your home after it has been destroyed or badly damaged can be a financial nightmare.

 Each insurer treats these costs differently.
-Supplementary cover might be included in the sum insured or might be an additional amount listed under your policy.
-When purchasing your insurance, review the Product Disclosure Statement (PDS) to make sure you know if these costs are covered.
-If they are included in the policy, ask yourself what services and expenses are covered and are there any limits or caps.
+Supplementary cover might be included in the sum insured or it might be an additional amount listed under your policy.
+When buying your insurance, review the Product Disclosure Statement (PDS) to check if these costs are covered.
+If they are included in the policy, ask yourself what services and expenses are covered and whether there are any limits or caps.